-Insert one top tube (18) with T-joint (1) into one top tube with socket (2).
+Insert the large side of a top tube (18) into a T-joint (1).
+Then insert another top tube (18) into a socket (2).
+Now slide the top tube (18) with T-joint (1) onto the small end of the top tube with socket (2) making one frame section.

 Make sure the holes in the tubes face the ground!

-Now repeat this step for the remaining top tubes with T-joints and top tubes with sockets.
+Now repeat this step for the remaining top tubes with T-joints and top tubes with sockets until you have six frame sections.

 Make sure the T-joints and sockets are alternating!

-T-joint

-Insert a leg brace (4) into 2 leg extensions (3) and tighten with 2 self-tapping screws (15).
-Insert both leg extensions into the T-joint and socket at the same time, and tighten with two self-tapping screws.
-Repeat this step until you have 6 frame pieces assembled.
+Insert a leg brace (4) into two leg extensions (3) and tighten with two self-tapping screws (15).
+Now insert both leg extensions (3) into a T-joint and socket of a frame section at the same time.
+Tighten with two self-tapping screws (15).
+Repeat this step until you have six frame pieces assembled.

 This step is a breeze!
 (But it is a good idea to grab a friend to help).
-Just flip the 6 frame pieces so that the legs are now supporting the frame.
-Now connect 2 frame pieces together.
-Continue connecting frame pieces until you have a free-standing frame.
+Just flip the six assembled frame sections so that the legs are now supporting the frame.
+Now connect two frame sections together.
+Continue connecting frame sections until you have a free-standing frame.
 (And it might even resemble a trampoline now!)

-Remember: Make sure the T-joints and sockets are alternating!
+Pro-tip: Make sure the T-joints and sockets are alternating!

-To assemble the enclosure net to the jump mat first, place the jump mat on the ground.
+To attach the enclosure net to the jump mat, place the jump mat on the ground.
 The warning label should be on the top, and the ID label should be on the back.